OSGP/Documentation/chapter1/section5.md

 The following security measures are in place for the cloud hosted platform:
 ### Cloud security
-- Hardened operating systems (according to Center of Internet Security)
 - DDOS protection
-- Communication over TLS
 - IPSEC VPN connections
 - IP whitelisting

+### Operating System
+- Hardened operating systems (according to Center of Internet Security)

 ### Platform security
+- Communication over TLS
 - Firewalls between all servers and layers
 - Certificates from a certificate authority
 - Audit trail on all actions throughout the platform